 Those who live in typical climates aren’t likely going to have to bother doing something such as this.
 It’s when temperatures are regularly 100 degrees Fahrenheit that things will get particularly dicey for hibiscus plants, but it could be good to protect the plants when it’s in the upper 90s as well.

-Generally, the hibiscus plant really likes warm weather, and standard summer temperatures will help the plant to grow strong.
+Generally, these plants really likes warm weather, and standard summer temperatures will help the plant to grow strong.
 You probably need to be more worried about cold snaps during the spring than you do very hot weather during the summer.

 Hibiscus Plants Hate the Cold

 Experts recommend protecting your hibiscus plant using mulch.
-Applying a layer of mulch can protect the hibiscus during the winter months and even into the early spring when it still might be kind of cold.
+Applying a layer of mulch can protect them during the winter months and even into the early spring when it still might be kind of cold.

 Organic mulch should be good to use for this purpose.
 Most people wind up using straw, hay, or sugarcane, but you can use others too.

 When placing the mulch, it’s going to be best not to touch the stem.
-So long as you remember this, it should be easy to use the mulch to protect the hibiscus plant from the cold weather.
+So long as you remember this, it should be easy to use the mulch to protect your plant from the cold weather.

 Watering Your Hibiscus

 Watering your hibiscus is another important part of getting it to grow as much as possible.
-You don’t want to let the hibiscus dry out too much or it’s going to start to look bad.
+You don’t want to let it dry out too much or it’s going to start to look bad.

 The soil should be kept relatively moist and you also want to use soil that drains well.
-Ensuring that your hibiscus has been planted in a spot with well-draining soil will be imperative.
+Ensuring that it’s been planted in a spot with well-draining soil will be imperative.

-If you make a mistake and don’t water your hibiscus enough, then it might start to dry out.
+If you make a mistake and don’t water it enough, it might start to dry out.
 When this occurs, it’ll start to look different and the foliage of the plant might appear to be dead.

 You don’t have to worry too much when this happens since the plant can re-bud when you take care of it.
 The way that the hibiscus looks is actually a method to protect itself and its root system.